Benefits & Leave 8 min

 Make unlimited PTO a perk, not an excuse

-With traditional PTO, employees accrue time off in a bank and are entitled to a payout of that bank’s value when they leave the company.
-Unlimited PTO is an ongoing perk, which means employees do not bank hours or receive payouts for unused time if they leave the company, no matter how much (or how little) time off they took during their employment.
+With a traditional PTO policy, employees accrue time off in a PTO bank and are entitled to a payout of that bank’s value when they leave the company.
+Unlimited PTO is an ongoing perk, which means employees do not bank PTO hours and, therefore, do not receive payouts if they leave the company, no matter how much (or how little) time off they took.

 Guarantee compliance with Remote’s customized global benefits plans